listicon

 Stay overnight on the train.

-Day 5: Scenery along the Tibet Railway, and Arrive in Lhasa
+Day 5: Scenery along the Qinghai-Tibet Railway and Arrive in Lhasa

-Today, you are going to witness the most beautiful scenery of Qinghai-Tibet Railway.
-Along the way to Nagchu, you could see Tanggula Pass come and go, almost indistinguishable from the rest of the high land.
-You could find villagers gaze at the passing train and yaks bolted off the tracks.
-Up here, every few minutes another range of snow-capped peaks with glaciers streaming down their sides appeared on the horizon.
+Today, you are going to witness the most beautiful scenery of the Qinghai-Tibet Railway.
+Along the way to Nagchu, you will see Tanggula Pass come and go, almost indistinguishable from the rest of the highland.
+You may notice villagers gazing at the passing train and yaks darting off the tracks.
+Up here, every few minutes, another range of snow-capped peaks with glaciers streaming down their sides appears on the horizon.

 Stay overnight in Lhasa.

-Day 6: Lhasa Sightseeing - Potala Palace, Jokhang Temple and Barkhor Street
+Day 7: Lhasa Day Tour: Potala Palace, Jokhang Temple & Barkhor Street (B)

 Stay overnight in Lhasa.